TarsierMessenger/TarsierMessenger/CONTRIBUTING.md

 4. Implement the feature, and commit it.
    Look into [`git commit --amend`](https://www.atlassian.com/git/tutorials/rewriting-history/git-commit--amend) and [`git rebase -i'](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase-i) to clean up your history, if needed.

-5. [Rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) your branch on the `develop` branch, and fix the conflicts, if any.
+5. [Rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) your branch on the `master` branch, and fix the conflicts, if any.
-    This will ensure that your pull request can be easily merged into `develop`.
+    This will ensure that your pull request can be easily merged into `master`.

         $ git rebase develop